Doctrinal Semantics of Directed First-Order Logic: Doctrinal Semantics

 \section{Doctrinal Semantics}

-In this section we overview the doctrinal semantics of directed first-order logic.
-The crucial aspect is the fact that reindexing in directed first-order logic is given precisely as in \Cref{rule:reindex}, which captures exactly the way in which variables of a formula $\varphi$ can be supplied.
-The way to capture this is by requiring for the doctrine to have a specific reindexing structure, which we simply implement by changing the base category.
-Later, we ask for certain adjunctions or rules to hold with respect to these specific reindexings.
-The intuition for the polarization category is that it captures precisely the reindexing action in \Cref{def:substitution_in_formulas}, interpreting concatenation of contexts via products.
+In this section we introduce the doctrinal semantics of dFOL, i.e., directed doctrines.
+The idea is that reindexing in directed doctrines captures precisely the reindexing of \Cref{def:substitution_in_formulas}.
+We do this simply by ``augmenting'' the base category of doctrines via a so-called \emph{polarization category}, and then ask for (co)adjunctions to hold with respect to these special reindexings.